KKFI

-KKFI (90.1 FM) is a radio station located in Kansas City, Missouri, owned by Mid-Coast Radio Project, Inc., a 501(c)(3) nonprofit.
+KKFI (90.1 FM) is a 501(c)(3) nonprofit radio station, located in Kansas City, Missouri, owned by Mid-Coast Radio Project, Inc. The station features a free-form radio format, including a mix of music (blues, jazz, reggae, rock, hip-hop, alternative, Hispanic and world music), public affairs and talk programming (featuring topics such as the working class, organized labor, peace, justice, LGBTQ+, women, and alternative health issues).
+KKFI's studios are located on Main Street in Kansas City.

 Formed in 1988, it broadcasts at 100,000 watts.
-It features a variety format, including a mix of music (blues, jazz, reggae, rock, hip-hop, alternative, Hispanic and world music) and public affairs/talk programming (featuring topics such as the working class, organized labor, peace, justice, LGBT, women, and alternative health issues).
+Its service area is roughly circular and encompasses the Kansas City metropolitan area.

 History

 KKFI was inspired by the 1971 book Sex and Broadcasting.
 It is owned and operated by Mid-Coast Radio Project, Inc., incorporated on March 25, 1977.
 It received a license to broadcast in 1987.
 Its first broadcast was on February 28, 1988.